Public Decisions

 • Limit the Decision Type - Restricts the search to only the Decisions of that type.

-Issue: Whether or not the worker is entitled to wage loss and medical aid benefits after October 13, 2021.
+Issue: Whether or not the worker is entitled to benefits after October 22, 2023 in relation to the June 12, 2023 accident.

-Issue: Whether or not the worker is entitled to further benefits after November 20, 2019 in relation to the January 4, 2019 accident.
+Issue: Whether or not the worker is entitled to further benefits in relation to the October 12, 2022 accident.

 Issue: Whether or not the claim is acceptable.

-Issue: Whether or not the worker is entitled to wage loss benefits for the period November 3, 2022 to November 25, 2022.
+Issue: 1.
+Whether or not the worker is entitled to wage loss benefits after July 28, 2021; and 2.
+Whether or not the worker is entitled to further medical aid benefits.

 Issue: Whether or not the claim is acceptable.